PowerDNS/pdns/docs/backends/generic-mysql.rst

   point this is going to harm your database, for example when an incoming zone transfer fails.

- .. note:: If you are installing version prior 4.2 you have to use this sql scheme <https://github.com/PowerDNS/pdns/blob/rel/auth-4.1.x/modules/gmysqlbackend/schema.mysql.sql>`_.

 The default schema is included at the bottom of this page.
 :ref:`migration-zone2sql` with the ``--gmysql`` flag also assumes this layout is in place.
 For full migration notes, please see